 I’ve lived in Frankfurt for over a half year now and it’s time to give my review and rating of being an expat in Germany’s financial capital.
 It’s been long enough where I feel very comfortable with getting around the city, rented an apartment, explored all the bars/restaurants, and traveled around Europe like Europeans do.

 Overall, like when I was living in Johannesburg, South Africa, I absolutely love being an expat and living in a foreign country.
 Frankfurt, just like Johannesburg, is a great place to work and live (but not so much as a tourist because there aren’t as many sights to see here).
+Of course there are also things I dislike about living in Germany (not Frankfurt in particular) but I must say overall, it’s good living.

 The quality of life in Frankfurt is absolutely fantastic, especially as someone moving from New York or London.
 Many people like to talk down Frankfurt, especially the Germans, as a place that has no culture or character.
 While I can see where they are coming from, there are much more beautiful places in Germany to see, but I disagree with them.
 There is much more positive things about Frankfurt than negative things.
 It’s no wonder Frankfurt ranked #12 on the Economist’s most liveable cities list 2019